Why WooCommerce cache doesn’t update correctly

 And nothing else.
 The rest of the cache stays intact.

-How WP Cache Autopilot handles WooCommerce
+How Cache Autopilot handles WooCommerce

-See how WP Cache Autopilot works
+See how Cache Autopilot works